ga4gh/cat-vrs/schema/cat-vrs/def/CategoricalCnv.rst

    *  - location
       - :ref:`SequenceLocation` | :ref:`IRI`
       - 1..1
-      - A `VRS Location <https://vrs.ga4gh.org/en/2.x/concepts/location/SequenceLocation.html>`_ object that represents a sequence derived from that location, and is congruent with locations  on alternate reference sequences.
+      - A `SequenceLocation <https://vrs.ga4gh.org/en/2.0.0-ballot.2024-08/concepts/LocationAndReference/SequenceLocation.html>`_ object that represents a sequence derived from that location, and is congruent with locations on alternate reference sequences.
    *  - locationMatchCharacteristic
       - string
       - 0..1
       - The characteristics of a valid match between a contextual CNV location (the query) and the Categorical CNV location (the domain), when both query and domain are represented on the same reference sequence.
 An `exact` match requires the location of the query and domain to be identical.
 A `subinterval` match requires the query to be a subinterval of the domain.
 A `superinterval` match requires the query to be a superinterval of the domain.
 A `partial` match requires at least 1 residue of overlap between the query and domain.
    *  - copyChange
       - string
       - 0..1
       - A representation of the change in copies of a sequence in a system.
 MUST be one of "EFO:0030069" (complete genomic loss), "EFO:0020073" (high-level loss), "EFO:0030068" (low-level loss), "EFO:0030067" (loss), "EFO:0030064" (regional base ploidy), "EFO:0030070" (gain), "EFO:0030071" (low-level gain), "EFO:0030072" (high-level gain).
    *  - copies
       - integer | :ref:`Range`
       - 0..1